-‘Chili Pan Mee’ should be in your list of must-try food in Kuala Lumpur for it is loved by locals and tourists.
+‘Chilli Pan Mee’ should be in your list of must-try food in Kuala Lumpur for it is loved by the locals as well as tourists.
 ‘Pan Mee’ (板麺) literally translates to flat noodles.
 There are many variations of 'Pan Mee' in Malaysia.
-If you love some spice, then chili pan mee has got to be your favourite.
-It must be the kick of the chilli pan mee spiciness contributed by the special chili mix topped onto the noodles.
-This special chili topping is usually placed separately for customers to add on to their noodles, according to their hearts' content.
+If you love some spice, then chilli pan mee would be your choice as you will experience the spiciness contributed by the special chilli mix topped onto the noodles.
+This special chilli topping is usually placed separately for customers to add to their noodles according to their hearts' content.

-Homemade 'Chili Pan Mee' allows you to control the level of spiciness.
-When preparing the special chili topping, remove the seeds and membranes of the chilies to reduce the spiciness.
+Homemade 'Chilli Pan Mee' allows you to control the level of spiciness.
+When preparing the special chilli topping, remove the seeds and membranes of the chillies to reduce the spiciness.

-If you don't like prawns, you may also blend the dried shrimps finely which is the more common practice instead of chewing into chunks of dried shrimps.
-Also, it is possible to reduce the amount of recommended dried prawns to half.
-More dried chilies may be added instead.
-Do sauté the chili topping until it turns brown as this would reduce the strong taste of the dried shrimps.
+If you don't like prawns, you may blend the dried shrimps finely which is the more common practice instead of chewing into chunks of them.
+You may also reduce the amount of the recommended dried prawns to half.
+More dried chillies may be added instead.
+Do sauté the chlili topping until it turns brown as this would reduce the strong taste of the dried shrimps.

-However, if you are preparing for guests who allergic to prawns dried shrimps, omit it from your recipe.
+However, if you are preparing for guests who are allergic to prawns or dried shrimps, simply omit them from your recipe.
 Add a few dashes of fish sauce to get some umami.

-Of course, wheat noodles (without eggs) are sold dry or frozen in Asian grocers.
-I used homemade wheat noodles but it is not compulsory.
+Of course, dry or frozen wheat noodles (without eggs) are sold at Asian grocers.
+I used homemade wheat noodles but this is not compulsory.
 Replace it with store bought thick wheat noodles or egg noodles, if that is your preference.
 That would work well too.

 Once the noodles are cooked, add a few drops of vegetable oil or shallot oil to prevent them from sticking together.